The 18 Best Non-Alcoholic Beers Actually Worth Sipping In Dry July

 DETAILS

-• <0.5% ABV,
+• <0.5% ABV

-• Brewed in Brisbane,
+• Brewed in Brisbane

-• Full flavoured.
+• Full flavoured

-It’s no surprise Brewdog have quite a few non-alcoholic beers up their prolific sleeve, but BrewDog Nanny State is one of the only ones we’ve actually liked.
-Sporting less than 0.5% ABV, the brew has a nice complexity to it, built with a loaded bill of Munich, Crystal, Cara, Amber, Dark Crystal, Rye, Chocolate, and Wheat malts, and Centennial, Amarillo, Ahtanum, Cascade, and Simcoe hops.
+It’s no surprise BrewDog have quite a few non-alcoholic beers up their prolific sleeve, but BrewDog Nanny State is one of the only ones we’ve actually liked.
+With less than 0.5% ABV, the brew has a nice complexity to it, crafted with a loaded bill of Munich, Crystal, Cara, Amber, Dark Crystal, Rye, Chocolate, and Wheat malts; and Centennial, Amarillo, Ahtanum, Cascade, plus Simcoe hops.
+The speciality blend works up the bitterness of a good malt beer, landing on what is perhaps BrewDog’s best attempt at mirroring a full-strength beer with a low-alcohol alternative.

 UpFlow Brewing Co